fariha65/product/README.md

-# 🛒 Product Backend API
+# 🛒 Product Maintenance  Backend

 A Node.js + MongoDB backend project to manage products with auto-generated product codes and category associations.